-This cards depicts three squires, all trying out for the job of assisting the brave knight.
+The Five of Swords depicts three squires, all trying to secure the job of assisting a brave knight.
 The two squires in the background are defeated.
-The are focused on the sea, the element of water, their “feelings.”
+They are focused on the sea, the element of water, which is a symbol for their “feelings.”
 They couldn’t handle all five swords at once, and the knight’s horse, and the knight’s armor, and the knight’s demands, and, and, and...........
 Aggghh!
-Stress!
+It’s just too stressful!
 They quit!

-Today, don’t waste another minute handling big tasks with avoidance, exasperation, or procrastination.
+The Five of Swords advises you not to waste another minute resisting your tasks with avoidance, exasperation, or procrastination.
 Get organized in your thinking!
 Pull out your calendar.
 Partition off one sacred hour a day, for seven days, to plug away at the task.
 Keep your commitment to yourself.
-Once its in the calendar it must be done!
+Once it’s in the calendar it must be done!
 This is a sacred contract with your integrity and will systematically help you regain self-esteem.
 If something comes up in life (as sometimes happens), schedule a make-up hour to keep your commitment to yourself.
-Let in the fresh breezes of action, to break up the grey clouds of indecision.
+Open yourself to the fresh breezes of action, to break up the grey clouds of indecision.

 As you keep your commitment to yourself a strange thing will happen.
 You will look forward to working on your task, because confronting it will continue to make you feel powerful.
 You can achieve your dreams, but first you must schedule the time to work on them.